EndPointCorp/end-point-blog/2026/07/adding-conversations-to-multi-agent-travel-planner.md

 The sidebar (`240px`) lists conversations.
 The chat (`1fr`) holds the messages and composer.
 The plan pane (`1.4fr`) holds the latest Aggregator output, kept in view while the user types.

 Each assistant turn gets a chat bubble with its own mini pipeline — five small dots, one per agent.
 When the `route` event arrives, the dots for skipped agents go dim.
-When `agent-start` fires, the active dot pulses.
-When `agent-complete` fires, it turns green.
+The active dot pulses on `agent-start`, and turns green on `agent-complete`.
 The full per-agent output is preserved as a collapsible "Agent details" disclosure inside the bubble, so users can still inspect what each agent contributed on any given turn.

 The Aggregator's streamed content is piped into the right pane directly, throttled to a 100 ms render cadence so the browser does not thrash: